-This is a very common illness that more often affects young women who are sexually active.
-It can also affect pregnant women, people with diabetes, and those who have any other type of bladder problem.
+This very common illness tends to disproportionately affect sexually active young women.
+It can also affect pregnant women, people with diabetes, and those who already have some other type of bladder problem.

-These urinary tract infections are less frequent in men.
-When they experience pain while urinating it can be caused by urethritis or other illnesses related to the prostate.
+However, urinary tract infections are less frequent in men.
+When they experience pain while urinating, it is more likely to be caused by urethritis or other illnesses related to the prostate.

-The symptoms that pain when urinating produces tend to be very different between women and men, but both may experience a strong burning or stinging when they start to urinate or, a lot of the time, the discomfort is felt when they are done urinating.
+The symptoms that this condition produces tend to be very different between women and men.
+Nevertheless, both tend to experience a strong pain when urinating in the form of burning or stinging at the beginning of the process.
+Many times, the discomfort may be felt when they are done urinating.

-If you feel pain when you begin to urinate, this means that there is a urinary tract infection.
-On the other hand, if you feel pain when you finish urinating it can be a very serious bladder or prostate problem.
+If you feel pain when you begin to urinate, this probably means that there is a urinary tract infection.
+On the other hand, if you feel pain when you finish urinating, it can be a very serious bladder or prostate problem.

-For some women, the pain they can feel may be internal and caused by a urinary tract infection.
-But in other cases, it is external and caused by inflammation or irritation of the skin.
+Sometimes, the pain is external and caused by inflammation or irritation of the skin.

-An infection in the urethra, bladder, or kidneys is one the most common causes of experiencing dysuria or pain when urinating.
-The most common type of infection is acute cystitis, which is a bladder infection or pyelonephritis, which is a kidney infection.
-It can also be caused by some sexually transmitted diseases.
+An infection in the urethra, bladder, or kidneys is one the most common causes of dysuria or pain when urinating.
+The most common type of infection is acute cystitis, which is a bladder infection.
+Another frequent infection is called pyelonephritis.
+This is a kidney infection.
+The third most frequent type of source is sexually transmitted diseases.

-- Trauma.
-This can be caused by a local lesion or irritation due to the insertion of a catheter or sexual contact.
+- Trauma: This can be caused by a local lesion.
+Irritation may also result due to the insertion of a catheter or sexual contact.